Rabbaniinamdar/Docker-Notes/README.md

 - You can map multiple containers to different external ports even if they all run on the same internal port.
 - Useful in **local development**, **testing**, and **deployment scenarios**.

-Here’s a clean and detailed explanation of **Docker Compose** that you can use for your notes — including why it’s used, what it does, and its key advantages:

----

 # 🧩 **Docker Compose: Managing Multiple Containers**